buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You teleport yourself from your current location to any other spot within range.
 You arrive at exactly the desired location.
 It can be a place you can see, one you can visualize, or one you can describe by stating distance and direction, such as *100 feet down* or *300 feet up to the northwest at a 45-degree angle*.

-You can bring along objects as long as their weight doesn't exceed your Encumbrance capacity.
+You can bring along objects as long as their weight doesn' \*\*t exceed your Encumbrance capacity.
 You can also bring one willing creature of your size or smaller with equipment up to the limit of its carrying capacity.
 The creature must be within 3 feet of you when you cast this spell.

 If you would arrive in a place already occupied by an object or a creature, you and any creature traveling with you each take 4d6 force damage, and the spell fails to teleport you.